 Emilie is a passionate leader committed to influencing social and health changes.
 Since 1998, she has worked in leadership and management roles in both the private and nonprofit sector creating visions and strategies for organizations to enable them to expand health and social impact, foster innovation, grow and develop large professional teams and build meaningful and sustainable relations with government and key stakeholders.
 Working in South East Asia, Europe, and East Africa, she managed a diverse portfolio of projects including maternal, newborn, and child health services; reproductive health; social marketing; and fast-moving goods.
 She holds a Master’s in Business Administration from EDHEC in Lille, France and speaks fluent English, French, and Spanish.

-Ruth is a skilled public health specialist with extensive knowledge and skills in health policy, program management, knowledge management, community health programing, and health systems management.
-She has worked in both the public and private sectors and over the years has provided overall management and leadership in the development, implementation, and monitoring and evaluation of integrated health programs.
-She is a doctoral candidate in Health Communications at Jomo Kenyatta University of Agriculture and Technology and holds a Master’s of Science in Health Systems Management from Kenya Methodist University.
+Ruth is a skilled public health specialist with extensive experience in leading the development, implementation and evaluation of integrated health programs.
+Having worked in various public and private sector roles, Ruth’s accumulated knowledge and networks have supported dynamic growth within organizations and helped drive Living Goods’ innovative approaches and strategic collaborations.
+In her current role, Ruth provides overall leadership on country strategy, regional and global advocacy, and partner engagement.
+She is a doctoral candidate in health communications at Jomo Kenyatta University of Agriculture and Technology and holds a Master of Science in Health Systems Management from Kenya Methodist University.
 She is an M&E Fellow.